DanialArab/Docker/README.md

 + environment variables
 +  ...

+To build an image:

+        docker build -t name_of_image

+**Once we have an image we can start a container from it.** :

+        docker run -it image_name (if image is in local it uses it if not pulled it from docker hub)

-**Once we have an image we can start a container from it.** A container is kind of like a virtual machine in a sense that:
+A container is kind of like a virtual machine in a sense that:
 + it provides an isolated environment for executing an application
 + can be stopped & restarted like VMs
 + a container is technically an operating system process, a special process because it has its own file system provided by the image